JurijsNazarovs/ParDim/README.md

 MakeReport.sh is executed as:
 MakeReport.sh "stageName" "jobsDir" "reportDir" "holdReason" "delim", where:

 1. stageName - name of a stage of which to get summary.
+If it is empty, then report for all stages is created automatically.
+               Default is empty.
 2. jobsDir - the working directory for the task, specified in ParDim.
 3. reportDir - directory to create all report files.
                Default is report.